Application process for High School Students & PSEO Students:

 What is PSEO?

-The Post-Secondary Educational Options (PSEO) program is a state program for high school and home school juniors and seniors, which offers the opportunity to enroll in and attend college-level courses and apply earned credits toward high school graduation requirements and a college degree.
-Sophomores are now eligible to participate as well, but they must have taken the 8th grade MCAs.
+The Post-Secondary Enrollment Options (PSEO) program is a state program for high school and home school juniors and seniors, which offers the opportunity to enroll in and attend college-level courses and apply earned credits towards high school graduation requirements and a college degree.
+Sophomores are now eligible to participate as well, but they must have successfully completed the 8th grade MCAs.
 State funding covers the cost of tuition and required books for eligible courses.
 Technical or career programs may require you to pay for tools, clothing, consumable or personal supplies.

 Your decision to participate is an important one, and should be made only after consulting with your parents and your high school counselor to determine if you are eligible and if this program would be of benefit to you.
 If you are planning to attend for the Fall semester you should apply in the Spring of the prior year.
 If you wish to start in the Spring semester you should apply in the Fall of that year.
 Semester dates can be viewed on our Academic Calendar.

 Riverland Community College follows the PSEO admission guidelines set forth by the Minnesota State Colleges and Universities (MnSCU).
 Students are admitted based on the following criteria: